 The exact information requested and how to provide it will vary slightly depending on the bookmaker, but there are some basic guidelines.

 When you register your account, the bookmaker may be able to check your details against existing databases such as the Electoral Roll or Credit Reference agencies.
-If the details match, you may not be asked to provide any more information at that point, though some will later ask for more details when you come to withdraw or hit a certain winnings threshold.

 If the information obtained from these places is not enough to verify all your details, you might be asked for more details.
 Typically, photos or scans can be uploaded via the providers' website or sent by email, but this will be clarified when asking for the ID.
 Bookmakers cannot allow you to place bets without verifying your identity.

 Documents requested to verify your identity typically include:

 Some bookmakers might also ask you to provide a selfie alongside your photo ID to verify your identity further.